Here’s your sneak peek of Beneath Black Sails, book 1 in a new adult fantasy series.

 Her naval gent cleared his throat, gaze falling to the floor.
 “I’m afraid so, madam.”
 His eyes wrinkled in a charming wince.
 “I apologise, I’m afraid it’s been some time since I’ve been in polite society and it’s left me more at home on board a vessel than in a ballroom.”

 She couldn’t blame him.
 The place was so stuffy, not helped by all the layers of clothing polite society demanded.
-Three petticoats, an overskirt, a chemise, stays, and then an open-fronted gown pulled on over the top of all that and buttoned down the front from bust to waist.
+Three petticoats, an overskirt, a chemise, stays, and then an open-fronted gown pulled on over all that and buttoned from bust to waist.

 She sighed.
 “Ballrooms are so still, aren’t they?”